 Higher Education in New Hampshire

 The Division of Educator Support and Higher Education provides administrative support to the Higher Education Commission (HEC).
-The Division does not provide or support the financial aid process and relies upon its partners for this support.
+The Division does not provide financial aid and relies upon its partners for this support.
 The Division also provides oversight of private postsecondary institutions and Veterans State Approvals for all educational programs.

 Choosing a College or University